pajhiwo/python_help/Object_oriented_programming.md

 **Override** parent class method with child class method with the same name - Static polymorphism **Overload** method by creating the same name method but with differen parameters -> (Dynamic polymorphism) -> not in python.
 Alternative is "Multiple dispatch"

+Polymorphism in python **defines methods in the child class that have the same name as the methods in the parent class**.

 ## Abstraction
 Handle complexity by hiding unnecessary details from the user - public interface.